Rani (Pakistani TV series)

-Rani is a 2007 Pakistani political drama serial directed by Angeline Malik and written by Naseem Mukri, of the Dhadkan fame.
+Rani is a 2007 Pakistani political drama serial directed by Angeline Malik, who also plays the titular character, and written by Naseem Mukri, of the Dhadkan fame.

 Plot

 It is about the journey of a woman from innocence to a political position mostly meant for men in a male-dominated Pakistan.
 It is about greed, power politics, revenge and women empowerment.